The ins and outs of creating the perfect programs for your nuptials.

 - If you wish, the opening pages would be a good place to include readings from the ceremony, or even your vows.

 - Think of this as the cast section of a playbill.
-Your officiant may not be in your bridal party per se, but you will want to give him or her proper credit.
+Your officiant may not be in your bridal party per se, but you will want to give them proper credit.
 If there is a personal relationship, be sure to mention why they were selected: i.e. a friend or family member who became ordained for the occasion, a childhood pastor, the rabbi who presided over your bat mitzvah, etc.

 - List both sets of parents first.
 Including stepparents and grandparents are optional, but it can be a lovely gesture.
 This of course depends on your personal relationships, so use your best judgment.